chelseavalentine/Notes/Conceptual/Coding Standards/Clean Code-1.md

 ### We are Authors

 * "We are authors.
 And one thing about authors is that they have readers.
 Authors are responsible for communicating well with their readers.
-The net time you write a line of code, remember you are an author, writing for readers who will judge your effort."
+The next time you write a line of code, remember you are an author, writing for readers who will judge your effort."